Imrany23/finalCapstone/README.md

 ### Display statistics

 Display statistics allows the admin to view all details which are contained in the two file user.txt and tasks.txt to be displayed on screen.

+To display statistics enter ds on the main menu.

 User output